Three Types of Digital Ads

 What is the best digital ad for your business?

-The reason understanding why different types of digital ads are important comes down to one number.
-According to a recent Econsultancy reports, 54% of ads are never seen by their target demographic.
+The reason for understanding why different types of digital ads are important comes down to one number.
+According to a recent Econsultancy report, 54% of ads are never seen by their target demographic.
 This means for every two ads created, one is a complete waste of money.

 Considering that digital ad spending increased between 2011 and 2013 from $86.4 to $117.6 Billion dollars this is a monumental problem that we need to address.